tytydraco/yessleep/out/Theres_a_snow_angel_in_my_backyard_that_I_didnt_make.md

 &#x200B;

 I aimed the rifle at where I thought it was, causing Emma to let out a shriek.
-Before she could say anything else, I pulled the trigger.
-The blast rang in my ears, but I ignored the piercing ringing in my ears to open my eyes.
+Before she could say anything else, I pulled the trigger, the blast piercing my ears with a horrific screech.
 Everything seemed to move in slow motion as Emma fell to the ground, blood coating her chest.
 For a moment, I questioned everything.
 Had all of this been some paranoia-induced fantasy?
 Had I just imagined all of this?

 &#x200B;